-At Rayne Water Systems, we’re often surprised when we talk to someone with obvious problem water, but who decides not to start using a water softener due to the price.
+At Rayne of the Valley, we’re often surprised when we talk to someone with obvious problem water, but who decides not to start using a water softener due to the price.
 What this person is reacting to, however, is simply the start-up cost.
 What they haven’t seen (and what we try our best to make clear to them) is how, in subtle ways, they are already paying out of pocket because of the state of their water.
 Here are a few ways you’re already paying for soft water.

 1) Soap, Soap, Soap!

 This is a big one that is taken for granted.
 When you have hard water, soap molecules have to get past the dissolved minerals in your water—and turn into waxy soap scum in the process—before they can provide you with cleaning action.
 If your family has a large soap budget, then this can add up to a lot of money over the course of a month.
 Budget even more money if your family has a taste for boutique brands.
 Another thing to think about is dishwashing soap and laundry detergent.
 Typically, the companies that make them charge what they do because they’ve already added chemicals to the detergent that softener the water.
 By softening your water (with a Rayne water softener, for example), you can use as much as 75% less detergent and still get the same effect as using your normal amount of detergent.
 Like saving 75% of your money?
 We thought you would.

 2) Replacing Worn-Out Clothing

 How do you think your comfiest pair of jeans or most flattering cocktail dress would look if you ran it through a wash cycle along with some coarse gravel?
 They probably wouldn’t look so good after that, and they probably would last too long either.
 This is essentially what you’re doing, at a microscopic scale, when you wash your clothes in hard water.
 Hard water is known to degrade clothing fibers more quickly than soft water, so investing in soft water will not just keep your clothes looking good for longer, but it will keep your most cherished pieces in good enough condition for one more wear.